sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

 only be discovered by prolonged study and meditation.

  Next in order to the Shruti in authority comes the **स्मृतिः** Smṛitiḥ, which explains and developes Dharma, laying down the laws which regulate Âryan national, social, family and individual obligations.
-They are the text-books of law, and are very [numerous](# "See the Introduction to Mâṇḍilik's translation of the Vyavahâra Mayûkha and Yajnavalkya Smṛiti."),
+They are the text-books of law, and are very numerous[^5],

+[^5]: "See the Introduction to Mâṇḍilik's translation of the Vyavahâra Mayûkha and Yajnavalkya Smṛiti."

 but four of them are regarded as the chief, and these are sometimes related to the four Yugas, Manu being said to be the authority for the Satya Yuga, Yâjñavalkya for the Treta, Shañkha and Likhita for the Dvâpara, and Parâshara for theKali.